Jellohub/phase_3_project/README.md

 ## Data Origin & Description
 The data was taken from **[drivendata.org](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/).**

-We used 7 numeric and 9 categorical variables in our models.
+We used 9 numeric and 9 categorical variables in our models.
 Descriptions of any of these variables can be found **below**.
-Descriptions are also provided **[on the competition website] (https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/).**
+Descriptions are also provided **[on the competition website] (https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/).** (You will only find a description of our engineered features here.)

 NUMERIC FEATURES:
 - amount_tsh: Amount of water available to each waterpoint
+- vicinity_amount_tsh:
 - gps_height: Altitude of the well
 - longitude: GPS coordinate
 - latitude: GPS coordinate
 - num_private: number of private waterpoints available to the owner
 - population: Population around the well
 - construction_year: The year each waterpoint was constructed
+- vicinity_amount_tsh (engineered feature): average amount_tsh for wells in the vicinity
+- vicinity_population (engineered feature): average population for wells in the vicinity

 CATEGORICAL FEATURES: